-Fraud or misrepresentation in any part of the admission or registration process, academic misconduct, failure to attend class by the census date, social discipline, and special circumstances outside the control of the University may lead to the administrative withdrawal of a student.
+Fraud or misrepresentation in any part of the admission or registration process, academic misconduct, social discipline, and special circumstances outside the control of the University may lead to the administrative withdrawal of a student.
 In the case of involuntary withdrawal, the chief administrative officers for Student Life, Enrollment Management, Financial Affairs, or Academic Affairs may initiate the withdrawal process and all must be notified of the withdrawal.